youhaveme9/apkinfo/README.md

 # Android Info
-Scan apk bundles or AndroidManifest.xml to extract formatted userful information
+Scan apk bundles or AndroidManifest.xml to extract formatted useful information

 Get an high level overview of AndroidManifest.xml file of an android apk while reversing the apk such as `exported or non-exported activities` , `package information`, `permissions`, `services`, etc.